FOD-LunaNull/starcart/README.md

 ## typescript and testing

-5 update the interface in the FaveItem component so that typescript is happy
+5 change the FaveItemProps interface in the FavesItem component from any so that it satisfies the typescript compiler

+remove the 'any' and add the correct type interface Props{
+	 fave:any;
+	 handleRating:any;
+	 handleRemove:any;
+ }

 6 update the unit test to test the input/output of the FaveItem